-The Educational Assistance Resources Network (E.A.R.N.) is a non-profit organization that was established in 2012 with the purpose of providing practical access/opportunities for low-income, or otherwise disadvantaged individuals, who are truly seeking a life change through education.
+The Educational Assistance Resources Network (E.A.R.N.) is an Arizona based non-profit organization established in 2012 with the purpose of providing complete and practical access/opportunities to low-income, or otherwise life-challenged individuals, who are truly seeking a life change through education.

-Past adult student recipient groups include single parents, low-income family members, and under-employed/displaced workers.
+Past adult student recipient groups include single parents, low-income teen family members that drop out of traditional school for financial reasons, and under-employed/displaced workers.
 Teen students come from low-income or single parent lead families or are referred by a variety of partner outreach organizations in Arizona like Teen Challenge, Teen Outreach Pregnancy Services, UMOM, and others.
 E.A.R.N. assistance recipients have not completed their high school education (traditional or alternative), yet realize that it is essential to stay engaged, or become re-engaged, in this goal to “EARN” a better life for themselves and their families.

 Effectively, E.A.R.N. is about “building stronger communities, one life challenged student at a time.”
 Through E.A.R.N.’s integrated partner program support, individuals become empowered to improve their lives (and/or the lives of their families), through practical access to relevant academic programs.
 Their challenge is typically an inability to gain realistic program access based on their present life circumstances.
 Their emphasis, initially, is receiving a high school level credential, to ultimately position themselves for enhanced education or higher income job/career opportunities.